riakizo/buff/Services/pages/README.md

-This about the Software product Development
+This repository is about the Software product Development am using html ans css for th Develoment